Expressivism and normative realism

 The ethics of imperfection

 I'm interested in making sense of our attachments to various forms of imperfection in our lives.
 For instance, how we can reasonably affirm our actual lives when comparing them to better lives we could have had?
 How can we make peace with our past moral failings while committing to avoid similar mistakes in the future?
-What does it mean to love people for who they are, and how can it be justified?
+What is it to love people for who they are, and how can it be justified?

 Work in progress (titles missing to assist with anonymous review)